skycoin/skywire-testnet/testnet_rules.md

 #### Position
     - The whitelist application ID (ID of first submitted application) represents your position in the queue.
     - Estimate your individual waiting period for your DIY miner based on these two numbers
+    - The ID above is unrepresentative as long as the script for your actual queue position is not finished
+    - You can only estimate when you get whitelisted as of now, this is step to increase transparency

 #### Get your position
     - Contact @asxtree @MrHodlr @Paperstream to obtain your application ID etc.
     - You can double check with our team members (see above) if we received your application.
     - Unlike the whitelist data, the team receives *weekly updates* on the application data
+    - A script that calculates your actual queue position & approximate waiting time is WIP (work in progress)

 ### Facts